AshKyd/briscycle/site/brisbane-city/western-freeway-bikeway/index.md

 This route tends to be more of a commuter route, but there are several parks and destinations that you might be interested in.

 At the Brisbane end the bikeway starts at Anzac Park which is great for picnics and barbecues.
 Or across the Canon Garland Overpass it's a short ride to the sprawling Mt Coot-tha Botanic Gardens which is is a destination in itself.
-Or if you're up for a climg, visit the peak of Mt Coot-tha.
+Or if you're up for a climb, visit the peak of Mt Coot-tha.

 Cliveden Park in Fig Tree Pocket is a green space with exercise equipment, junior cycle training tracks, a playground and a drone training area.